Getting Here & Getting Around

 Ferry Crossing Times

-Please note that the following ferry routes accept both vehicle and walk-on passengers.
+Please note that the following BC Ferries routes accept both vehicle and walk-on passengers.

 Horseshoe Bay (West Vancouver) to Langdale (Gibsons) 40 minutes Earls Cove to Saltery Bay 50 minutes Westview (Powell River) to Blubber Bay (Texada Island) 35 minutes Westview (Powell River) to Little River (Comox) 85 minutes Driving Times